sun chart

 Sun chart

-Sun path charts can be plotted either in Cartesian (rectanglar) or Polar coordinates.
+Sun path charts can be plotted either in Cartesian (rectangular) or Polar coordinates.

-Cartesian coordinates where the solar elevation is plotted on X axis and the azimuth is plotted on the Y axis.
+Cartesian coordinates where the solar elevation is plotted on Y axis and the azimuth is plotted on the X axis.

 Polar coordinates are based on a circle where the solar elevation is read on the various concentric circles, from 0° to 90° degrees, the azimuth is the angle going around the circle from 0° to 360° degrees, the horizon is represented by the outermost circle, at the periphery.